-Through collaboration between classroom teachers, the guidance counselor, and administration students are welcomed to Ortona Elementary.
-Initially the guidance counselor establishes rapport with students through a welcome program called "Newcomers Program."
+Through collaboration among classroom teachers, the guidance counselor, and administration students are welcomed to Ortona Elementary.
+Classroom teachers conduct interest inventories and team-building activities.
+The counselor visits all classrooms and meets with individual students.
 ELL students are paired with other individuals that are familiar or share culture in an effort to facilitate transition.
 Bilingual staff have been identified and are able to provide communication with parents and students.
 If a staff member is not available that speaks the native language of the parent, the ELL Contact makes arrangements with the district office for a translator when necessary.

-PTA-sponsored events provide additional opportunities for students and staff to build positive relationships.
+Title I and PTA-sponsored events provide additional opportunities for students and staff to build positive relationships.
+Events are scheduled monthly.